Headings

 best practice

-First heading in the main content: The beginning of the main content SHOULD start with <h1>
+First heading in the main content: The beginning of the main content SHOULD start with <h1>.

 best practice

-: Most web pages SHOULD have only one <h1>
+One <h1>: Most web pages SHOULD have only one <h1>.

 best practice